shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 # Hamgorg’s Tremor Hammer

-1d8 Bludgeoning
+Melee +1 atk 1d8 Bludgeoning

-Whenever you hit an attack with this hammer, make a DC 15 Strength check.
-If you succeed, the hammer creates a tremor in a 15ft radius of the target struck.
-All creatures in range must make a DC (1d4 + 10) Dexterity saving throw or be knocked prone.
-You have advantage on this saving throw, and the target struck has disadvantage.
-Creatures that get knocked prone and that are within 5ft of a ledge must make a DC 15 Constitution saving throw.
-If they fail, they fall off the ledge.
+Whenever you hit a target with this hammer, the hammer creates a tremor in a 15ft radius of the target.
+Ability check: Strength DC15

+All creatures in the tremor range get knocked prone.
+Saving throw: Dexterity DC = 1d4 + 10
+Advantage: You
+Disadvantage: The target

+Creatures that get knocked prone by the tremor and that are within 5ft of a ledge fall off the edge.
+Saving throw: Dexterity DC15

 # Mud Scoop

-1d4 Bludgeoning
+Melee +2 atk 1d4 Bludgeoning

 A metal shovel designed for scooping mud.

+**Dig**
+As an action, if there is mud on your space, dig some mud out of the ground.
+As a reaction, you may Mud Sling.
+Then the newly-made hole fills up with mud.

+**Mud Sling**
+As an action, while the shovel has mud in it, make a (30/60) ranged attack: +5 atk 1d4 Water

-The mud that is scraped off this shovel can be thrown.
-On impact, the mud will take its new shape and harden into rock instantly.
+On impact, the mud flung from this shovel will take its new shape and harden into rock instantly.
+A creature hit by this attack becomes rooted.

-If the mud is thrown at a creature, that creature takes 1d4 water damage, and must make a DC 12 Strength check or be rooted.
-At the beginning of their turn, they may make this check again, and break free when they succeed.
+Saving throw: Strength DC12

+As an action, a rooted creature may break free of the hardened mud.
+Ability check: Strength DC12

 # Cleave Sword

 2d6+4 Slashing

-When you swing the sword, make a DC13 Wisdom ability check.
-On a success, everything in a cone in front of you takes 1d6+4 slashing damage, even if behind cover.
-The cone’s length and width is equal to your Wisdom modifier times 5, plus 5.
+When you swing the sword, everything in a cone in front of you takes 1d6+4 Slashing damage, even if behind cover.
+The cone’s width and radius are both equal to your Wisdom modifier times 5, minimum of 5.
+Ability check: Wisdom DC13

 # True Sight Scope

 As an object interaction on your turn, or as a reaction, you may put the True Sight Scope up to your eye until the beginning of your next turn.
 Illusions in a cone in front of you become transparent, and secret doors and traps are revealed.
-The cone length and radius are both equal to your Intelligence modifier times 10, plus 10.
+The cone’s width and radius are both equal to your Intelligence modifier times 10, minimum of 10.

 # Stockholm Cuffs

-Place one end of these cuffs on a creature that is not under any mental effects, and place the other end on a creature that is under a mental effect.
-At the end of every hour, the sane creature makes a DC35 Charisma ability check.
-On a failure, the DC lowers by 1 until the cuffs are removed from the effected creature.
-On a success, the effected creature becomes free from all mental effects on it, including Cold Stare.
+If you are not under any mental effects, place one end of these cuffs on you, and place the other end on a creature that is under one or more mental effects.

-While wearing these cuffs, both creatures must remain with 5ft of each other.
-If they try to separate, they make contested Strength checks.
-The one who loses gets moved to the closest position within 5ft of the other.
-If they tie, the creature trying to move gets their movement cancelled, expending that 5ft of movement.
-Either creature may intentionally fail this check.
+At the end of every hour, you attempt to free the other creature from mental effects.
+**Ability check**: Charisma DC = 35 minus the other creature’s mental cuff points
+**Success**: The other creature becomes free from all mental effects on it, including Cold Stare.
+**Failure**: The creature gains 1 mental cuff point.

+If the cuffs are removed from the other creature, they lose all mental cuff points.

+While wearing these cuffs, you must remain within 5ft of the other creature.

+If you move 10ft or more from the other creature, you drag them along with you.
+They make a Strength ability check.
+**Ability check**: Strength DC = the result of their Strength ability check minus their mental cuff points
+**Success**: You drag them along with you, to the closest empty space with 5ft of you.
+**Failure**: Your movement is cancelled, expending the attempted movement.

+If the other creature moves 10ft or more from you, they drag you along with them.
+They make a Strength ability check.
+**Saving throw**: Strength DC = the result of their Strength ability check minus their mental cuff points
+**Success**: Their movement is cancelled, expending the attempted movement.
+**Failure**: They drag you along with them, to the closest space within 5ft of them.

+You have advantage on melee attacks against the other creature, and they have disadvantage on saving throws from spells you cast.

-The two creatures in these cuffs have advantage on melee attacks against each other, and disadvantage on saving throws from spells cast by the other creature.
+The other creature has advantage on melee attacks against you, and you have disadvantage on saving throws from spells they cast.

 # Concrete Boots

+Melee +3 atk 1d10+5 Crushing

-\+2AC -5ft
+\+2AC, -5ft

-The wearer gets advantage on Strength and Constitution ability checks and saving throws, but disadvantage on Dexterity ability checks and saving throws.
+While wearing these boots, you get advantage on Strength and Constitution ability checks and saving throws, but disadvantage on Dexterity ability checks and saving throws.

-Stomp
-As an action, you may stomp on the foot of a creature next to you to make a melee weapon attack: +3 atk 1d10+5 crushing damage.
-On hit, the creature suffers -5ft move speed for 1 minute.
+A creature hit by these boots suffers -5ft move speed for 1 minute.
-Saving throw: Constitution DC12
+**Saving throw**: Constitution DC12

-When you or an ally within 5ft of you has to make a saving throw to not be forcefully moved, you can use your reaction to decrease the DC by 5 for you and creatures you choose within 5ft of you.
+When you or an ally within 5ft of you has to make a saving throw to not be forcefully moved, you can use your reaction to decrease the DC by 5 for you and allies within 5ft of you.

 When you use the Dash action on your turn, you instead fall prone and your movement becomes 0 until the end of your turn.
-Saving throw: Strength DC10
+**Saving throw**: Strength DC10

 # Camo Pants